jhogan/core/STYLE.md

 ### Rule
-When writing a conditional construct, such as an `if` or `while` statement, put a newline after the contitional.
+When writing a conditional construct, such as an `if` or `while` statement, put a newline after the conditional.

 ### Example
 Bad: